 Opportunities are all around us.
 They take all forms, shapes, and sizes.
 Sometimes showing up is about going to class prepared with your homework complete.
 Other times, showing up is about accepting an invitation.
 Often in life, showing up is about applying for that job you’ve been interested in, the scholarship that will pay for your education, or a fellowship program you think might impact your world-view.
 Regardless of the form an opportunity takes, it is a wasted chance if you do not show up.

 There is also something brilliant about showing up.
 It is the prerequisite of every opportunity.
 And the fact of the matter is that most people do not bother showing up at all.
 They have the tools in their hands to show up, they are even invited by others to do so, yet they do not afford themselves the opportunity.
-If you can successfully shift your mentality from one of doubt to one of optimism, then you will find yourself showing up more often than anyone else, and just by pure numbers, you will excel beyond everyone around you who stayed at home.
+If you can successfully shift your mentality from one of doubt to one of optimism, then you will find yourself showing up more often than anyone else.
+Just by pure numbers, you will excel beyond everyone around you who stayed at home.

-Simply being asked a question, like most things, sounds simple.
+Merely being asked a question, like most things, sounds simple.
 But it isn’t.
 Like all things, there is a discipline to rehearsing replying with confidence.

 Raising your hand is a great way to bond your physical and emotional state when responding to the inquiry.
 Make a habit of volunteering your intellect.
 Make a habit of volunteering to show up.
 When anyone around you asks any nature of the question, jump eagerly at the opportunity to be included.